ChibiOS/ChibiOS/readme.txt

 - NEW: New I2C driver model (not complete and no implementations yet).
 - NEW: New SPI driver model, the new model supports both synchronous and asynchronous operations and, in general, simplifies the implementation of the low level driver.
-The state diagram changed slightly changed so be careful.
+The new driver also specifies a simplified polled exchange API, useful for efficiently sending small amount of data over high speed connections.
+The driver state diagram changed slightly changed so be careful.
 - NEW: New ADC driver model, the new model supports both synchronous and asynchronous operations and, in general, simplifies the implementation of the low level driver.
-The state diagram changed slightly changed so be careful.
+The driver state diagram changed slightly changed so be careful.
 - NEW: Improved PWM driver model, added several macros that helps to setup configuration structures and to specify pulse widths also as percentages or degrees using a fixed point notation.
 Added new pwmEnableChannelI() and